Merethe Wessel-Berg is a Norwegian photographer based in Oslo, Norway (b. 1973, Aurskog, Norway).

 -Lenscratch ("Summer" and "Snow" Exhibition)

--"Flowing City" collective editorial project.
-Black & white pictures and projects converge in a collective editorial project composed by images and words, and an international collective exhibition.
-Exhibit Around/ dotART Art Association.
+-"Flowing City" collective black and white editorial project composed by images and words, and an exhibition - with Italian writer/ journalist Roberto Srelz and selected photographers (published by Exhibit Around/ dotART Art Association, Italy).

 -The Center for Fine Art Photography (C4FAP), Colorado, U.S.